Back to cruise search

 Day 17

 Hermanus, a seaside town southeast of Cape Town, enchants visitors with its breathtaking landscapes and vibrant marine life.
-Within Fernkloof Nature Reserve, a 12 km cliffside pathway provides views of seasonal whale migrations and bustling penguin colonies.
-The Old Harbour, now a museum, encompasses the history of the old harbour, a fishermen's village and the Whale House Museum.
-The town's bars and restaurants promote local wines and seafood.
+Within Fernkloof Nature Reserve, a 12 km cliffside pathway offers stunning views of seasonal whale migrations.
+The historic Old Harbour, now a museum, encompasses the history of the old harbour, a fishermen's village and the Whale House Museum.
+The town's charming bars and restaurants offer local wines and fresh seafood.

 Cape Town